 - challenges to wills on the grounds on lack of testamentary capacity, want of knowledge and approval and undue influence

-Katherine appears before a variety of tribunals, predominantly the High Court, the County Court and the First Tier Tribunal, Property Chamber (Residential Property).
+Katherine appears before a variety of tribunals, predominantly the High Court, the County Court and First Tier Tribunal (Property Chamber)/Upper Tribunal (Lands Chamber).